Search

 The Japanese

-For the new edition, the Japanese have received a serious upgrade, with new artwork on their existing ships (badly needed for some) and ten ships formerly placed on small pieces given the full-scale treatment of a “long” piece.
+For the new game, the Japanese have received a serious upgrade, with new artwork on their existing ships (badly needed for some) and ten ships formerly placed on small pieces given the full-scale treatment of a “long” piece.

 If the Central Powers player is wise, he or she will keep away from the Japanese.
 But we have a scenario/history book, East Indies Campaigns, that lets you get full use out of the Emperor’s fleet in a Great War-era Strike South campaign into the Dutch East Indies.